eskay993/gamefiles/silent-hill-4/README.md

 10. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to finish.
 11. Done!
 Run the game and enjoy!

 Note 1: In-game FMVs now play correctly, however the FMV that plays on the title screen crashes the game.
-The script renames the movie file to disable it.
+The script renames the movie file to disable it as a workaround.

 Note 2: Controller must be on before running the game for it to be recognised.